 Load Is a Force

 Armed with pressure and drag data, you can find the wind load using the following formula: force = area x pressure x Cd.
-Using the example of a flat section of a structure, the area, or length x width, can be set to 1 square foot, which would create a wind load of 1 x 25.6 x 2 = 51.2 psf for a 100-mph wind.
-A 10-foot–by–12-foot wall has an area of 120 square feet, meaning that it would have to withstand a 100-mph wind load of 120 x 51.2 = 6,144 psf.
+Using the example of a flat section of a structure, the area – or length x width – can be set to 1 square foot, resulting in a wind load of 1 x 25.6 x 2 = 51.2 psf for a 100-mph wind.
+A 10-foot–by–12-foot wall claims an area of 120 square feet, meaning that it would have to withstand a 100-mph wind load of 120 x 51.2 = 6,144 psf.
 In the real world, engineers use formulas that are more sophisticated and contain additional variables.

 Engineers must account for the fact that wind speed can vary with height above the ground, atmospheric pressure, terrain, temperature, ice formation, the effect of gusts and other variables.
 Different authorities publish conflicting Cd values, which can yield different results depending on the authority chosen.
-Engineers normally 'overbuild' structures to allow them to withstand wind loads in excess of the maximum wind speed anticipated at the structure's location.
+Engineers normally “overbuild” structures so they can withstand wind loads in excess of the maximum wind speed anticipated at the structure's location.
 Different loads apply to winds blowing on a structure from the side, behind, above or below.